 Instead, we kept getting, “It could be tonight like it could be in three weeks…”

 So, there you have it.
-For three weeks at least, every little cramps or what seemed to be a contraction, I had this ah ha moment and Kyle would just look at me and pretty much not expect anything to happen as he had gotten excited more than once from my what-seemed-to-be an indication that baby was coming…and apparently Marylin Monroe had more chance walking through our door than that baby coming out…*sigh*
+For three weeks at least, every little cramp or what seemed to be a contraction, I had this ah-ha moment and Kyle would just look at me and pretty much not expect anything to happen, as he had gotten excited more than once for my what-seemed-to-be an indication that baby was coming.
+Apparently, Marylin Monroe had more of a chance of walking through our door than our baby did coming out…*sigh*

-That same day I got home and was really annoyed, the thought of getting induced wasn’t the best option…I was terrified of it and I really wanted to be able to give my body a chance.
-I wanted to have a story to tell my son, I wanted to know when and how he was going to decide to be apart of this crazy world and most importantly I didn’t want to risk stressing the baby and ending up with a C-section.
+That same day I got home and was really annoyed.
+The thought of getting induced wasn’t the best option…I was terrified of it and I really wanted to be able to give my body a chance.
+I wanted to have a story to tell my son.
+I wanted to know when and how he was going to decide to be apart of this crazy world and most importantly I didn’t want to risk stressing the baby and ending up with a C-section.

-the funny and wild thing about all this, is Kyle had a very important business trip, he was not going to miss the birth under any circumstances but the trip was scheduled a week after my due date and with Meatloaf not wanting to come out…I had a lot of thinking to do.
+The funny and wild thing about all this is that Kyle had a very important business trip coming up.
+He was not going to miss the birth under any circumstances but the trip was scheduled a week after my due date and with Meatloaf not wanting to come out…I had a lot of thinking to do.
 That’s when I called my doula, Lacey, who is amazing, fun, supportive and really understanding!
-I told her what the doctor was suggesting and she said that I could do a few things to lose up my cervix and hopefully go into labor before the scheduled induction…
+I told her what the doctor was suggesting and she said that I could do a few things to loosen up my cervix and hopefully go into labor before the scheduled induction…

 On the third day, I had finally obsessively finished his little nursery, I was so proud, I snapped a picture and posted it on Instagram.
 I went to get my nails done and had a lunch with a girlfriend, and boy was I on fire!
 I felt like I had drank 10 cups of coffee!